neurodroid/stimfit/doc/sphinx/linux_install_guide/building.rst

         which will give /usr/lib/pkgconfig/.

-After this command you should see something like this:
+If everything was OK, you can see the following mesage after configure.

 ::

     Configured wxWidgets 2.9.0 for i686-pc-linux-gnu

-Now we just type make and after that as root make install.
+Now we just type make and after that type make install as root.
 All this inside /usr/local/wxWidgets/build2.9/

 ::

     $ make
-    $ make install
+    $ sudo make install

 Building wxPython
 =================

-Now we will do the same to build xwPython.
+Now we will build xwPython.
 In the same directory where we downloaded the sources for wxPython (/usr/local/wxPython) just type:

 ::

     $ python setup.py build_ext --inplace

-Remember that you need first to have installed the python development libraries in your system (if not just type as root apt-get install python-dev) and that the versions of gcc and g++ should be the same (in our example both versions are 4.2.4).
+You will need first, to have installed the python development libraries in your system (if not just type as root apt-get install python-dev) and second, same version of gcc and g++ (in our example both versions are 4.2.4).
 After that just as root type:

 ::